 Deciding where to send your child to school is a big decision (no pressure)!
 Fortunately, you’re not alone.
-Thousands of Oregon parents are making K-12 education decisions each year.
+Thousands of Oregon parents are making K-12 school choice decisions each year.
 And remember, each child is unique.
 So, the “best” school for your neighbor’s child may be different than the “best” school for your child.

 Most children in Oregon attend traditional public schools.
 Traditional public schools are free, open to all students, operated by districts, and funded by taxpayers like you.
-On average, Oregon spends $11,905 per public school student each year.
+On average, Oregon spends $13,875 per public school student each year.

 Most states have some form of open enrollment, which refers to whether parents can send their child to a public school other than their assigned school.
 This is an important choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.
-Unfortunately, Oregon does not have open enrollment for public schools.
-If you choose a traditional public school, it will most likely need to be the school assigned by your district.

-Oregon families can currently choose from more than 120 public charter schools.
+Oregon families can currently choose from more than 130 public charter schools.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with curriculum and learning methods.
 Charters are accountable to authorizing bodies for results.

 Recently we talked to an Oregon public charter school with a dual enrollment program, Baker Early College.
 “The whole point of the early college is if a student is ready to go to college while they’re in high school, we want to facilitate and make that happen,” described superintendent Daniel Huld.
 “Our students complete all of their classes at the local community colleges.
 In the case of eastern Oregon, we actually have students going to Eastern Oregon University.”